By on 2021-04-30 -

 This big 4x4 is immensely capable on the road or off - although few owners are likely to head into the rough stuff and take the chance of damaging such an expensive machine.

-With a total of 294bhp on tap, it has similar power and performance to the rest of the large SUVs on the market, but the hybrid system means it emits a fraction of their carbon dioxide levels.
+It has similar power and performance to most other large SUVs on the market, but the hybrid system means it emits much lower levels of carbon dioxide.

-The petrol engine is a silky smooth 3.5-litre V6, but as long as the batteries are charged, it will run on electric power alone in traffic and under 30 miles an hour.
+The petrol/electric power combination is silky smooth, and as long as the batteries are charged, it will run on electric power alone in traffic and under 30 miles an hour.

 The petrol engine then cuts in seamlessly whenever more power is needed, and charges the batteries as you drive.

-Occupants will never notice which type of power is being used because everything is so beautifully quiet.
+Occupants will never notice which type of power is being used because everything is so beautifully smooth and quiet.

-Drive is to all four wheels through a continuously variable (CVT) gearbox and this really takes the strain out of driving in any situation.
+Drive is to all four wheels through a standard continuously variable (CVT) automatic gearbox and this really takes the strain out of driving in any situation.

-The petrol engine has stop-start for heavy traffic to help save fuel, and when pressed, petrol and electric power systems work together for maximum acceleration, giving a 0 to 60 time of just 7.6 seconds.
+The engine has stop-start for heavy traffic to help save fuel, and when pressed, petrol and electric power systems work together for maximum acceleration.

 As befits such an up-market car, the ride is superb over all surfaces, even soaking up speed humps and potholes in town.

-Yet is can still be hustled along a back road, giving very good grip and roadholding even though there is a fair amount of roll - just as there is with most other big SUVs.
+Yet this is a car that can still be hustled along a back road, giving very good grip and roadholding even though there is a fair amount of roll - just as there is with most other big SUVs.

-Other similar vehicles, even with diesel engines, rarely give better economy than the RX's 44mpg, and no diesel is ever as smooth as this V6.
+Other similar vehicles, even with diesel engines, rarely give better economy than the RX's 47mpg - and no diesel is ever as smooth.

 Choose from one or more of the options to find the car for you.